MRizzen/split-it/README.md

-Database: XAMPP
+Database App: XAMPP

-Add contents from "split_it" folder to Disk Drive/xampp/htdocs
+Copy contents from "split_it" folder to C:/xampp/htdocs